TinkGu/use-atom-view/README.md

 ## atom.set

-swap the value in the atom
+swap/reset the value in the atom

 ```typescript
 const counter = Atom.of<number>(1);